imgag/ngs-bits/doc/GSvar/variant_publication.md

 ## Variant publication

-Novel pathogenic variant should be uploaded to one of the public variant databases.
+Pathogenic variant should be uploaded to one of the public variant databases.
 Currenlty only [LOVD](http://www.lovd.nl/3.0/home) is supported - [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) support is planned.

 ### Submitting SNVs/InDels